Mwan3kii/todo-app-project/README.md

 ## Todo app

-This repository holds the code for a React todos application.
+This repository holds the code for the Todos application developed with vite and react.

 ## [Click to See the Todos App](https://react-todos-ibas.vercel.app/)